CDRT/mk_docs/docs/ref/bios/settings/thinkstation/security.md

 2. Disabled.
 3. Permanently Disabled.

+!!! info ""
-!> Selecting `Permanently Disabled` requires additional confirmation and cannot be done by WMI, because if Computrace activation is permanently disabled, then you can never enable it again. <br> More information on the official site of [Absolute Software Corporation](https://www.absolute.com/partners/device-manufacturers/lenovo/).
+    Selecting `Permanently Disabled` requires additional confirmation and cannot be done by WMI, because if Computrace activation is permanently disabled, then you can never enable it again. <br> More information on the official site of [Absolute Software Corporation](https://www.absolute.com/partners/device-manufacturers/lenovo/).

 | WMI Setting name | Values | SVP / SMP Req'd | AMD/Intel |
 |:---|:---|:---|:---|